Give Thanks, Give Back by Hanna Rachocka is a charity exhibit benefiting the Carrollwood Cultural Center.

 Six paintings by William Talenti that started with a deliberate modality—Realistic, Abstract, or Non-Objective—pairing each with a "sister" painting on an opposing wall to serve as a formal counterpoint.

-The Center will welcome the Paul Gavin Quartet as they treat us to an evening of jazz featuring the music of legendary composers and band leaders Duke Ellington and Count Basie.
+The Center will welcome the Paul Gavin Trio as they treat us to an evening of jazz featuring the music of legendary composers and band leaders Duke Ellington and Count Basie.

 Give Thanks, Give Back by Hanna Rachocka is a charity exhibit benefiting the Carrollwood Cultural Center.